 A: It is not possible to undertake these procedures in advance of arrival.
 Study residence permit is issued to the foreigner who is willing to study at authorized educational institution in Georgia.
 When considering application on issuing study residence permit, the authorized educational institution provides the Public Service Development Agency with the information on foreigner’s study and his/her active status.

+How does this work in practice?
+What does the New School need to do concretely?
+Do they need to issue a specific document?

 Generally, a foreigner staying in another country may apply electronically to the Agency to extend a Georgian residence permit, either in person or through the representative.

+Is only the extension of the Residence Permit handled electronically or also the first issuance of the Residence Permit?

 The Ministry of Education and Science of Georgia shall facilitate the procedure if necessary, within the scope of its competences.

+Could you please be more precise on how the MoES could help?

 Q: Do any other services (such as social services) need to be informed of the unaccompanied stay of a minor in Georgia?

 A: In case if legal representative’s or relative’s involvement is needed, LEPL Social Service Agency is to be informed.
+If unaccompanied minor needs legal representative to be involved in different issues, such as: violence, health problems, representation in courts, the students (minors) can apply to the LEPL Social Service Agency.

+This is unclear.
+Could you clarify in which cases our students need to inform the SSA?
+Do they have to do this themselves?

 Residence and work permit for teachers: